patrick-kidger/diffrax/docs/further_details/faq.md

 ### Compilation is taking a long time.

-- Use `scan_stages=True`, e.g. `Tsit5(scan_stages=True)`.
-This is supported for all Runge--Kutta methods.
-This will substantially reduce compile time at the expense of a slightly slower run time.
 - Set `dt0=<not None>`, e.g. `diffeqsolve(..., dt0=0.01)`.
 In contrast `dt0=None` will determine the initial step size automatically, but will increase compilation time.
 - Prefer `SaveAt(t0=True, t1=True)` over `SaveAt(ts=[t0, t1])`, if possible.
 - It's an internal (subject-to-change) API, but you can also try adding `equinox.internal.noinline` to your vector field (s), e.g. `ODETerm(noinline(...))`.
 This stages the vector field out into a separate compilation graph.
 This can greatly decrease compilation time whilst greatly increasing runtime.